Smith Machine Bar Weight: Unveiling the Standard and Its Impact

 Standard ones typically start with a 15-20 pound unloaded barbell, while commercial-grade variations can have bars weighing up to 45 pounds.
 Understanding these differences helps you gauge the machine’s weight accurately.

-See also Average Weight for 13 Year Old Boys and Girls
+See also What's the Average Weight of 11-Year-Old Boys and Girls?

 Anatomy of Smith Machine Bar: the Structure and Components of the Bar